Brainicism/KMQ_Discord/README.md

 1. Create `config.json` based on the template provided
 2. `npm install` to install Node dependeices
 3. `npm run seed` to seed MySQL database with latest data
-4. `npm start` to start the KMQ bot
+4. `npm start` to start the K-pop Music Quiz bot

 # Gameplay
 Gameplay is initiated via `,random`, which invites the bot to a voice channel.
 The bot will begin to play a random kpop song based on the game options.
 Users can guess the song by typing the name of the song.